Charlie-Henry/texas-election-board/readme.md

 In `index.html` edit these variables to configure your data source and map settings

 Edit the following variables to point to the CSV file you have hosted for the backend, or supply `null` and the map will fallback to some hard coded test data.
+I would recommend serving these CSVs from an AWS S3 bucket or a Google Cloud Storage bucket.
 - `const CANDIDATES_URL`
 - `const RESULTS_URL`